-In conjunction with the Internal Audit Department, the Inspection Department (13 inspectors at December 31, 2020) is also responsible for assessing the Company's internal control system and reports to the General Control Department.
+In conjunction with the Internal Audit Department, the Inspection Department (23 inspectors at December 31, 2021) is also responsible for assessing the Company's internal control system and reports to the General Control Department.

-At the request of the aforementioned bodies or on its own initiative, the Inspection Department conducts periodic audits, spot checks, and specific reviews, for the following purposes:
+At the request of the authorities or on its own initiative, the Inspection Department carries out regular, unannounced and specific controls in order to:

-- to protect the assets, property, resources and means employed; - to verify compliance with management procedures, instructions, policies and rules; - to ensure the quality, adequacy and reliability of data and the optimization of resource allocation;

-• to demonstrate and determine any possible liabilities in the event that the Company becomes aware of deficiencies, irregularities or fraud.
+- to protect the assets, property, resources and means employed; - to verify compliance with management procedures, instructions, policies and rules; - to ensure the quality, adequacy and reliability of Data and the optimization of resource allocation; - to demonstrate and determine any possible liabilities in the event that the Company becomes aware of deficiencies, irregularities or fraud.